cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 - AMTgraphRelaySync(relay multiaddress, remote ipfs peer, cbor.cid, selector); cid can not be null.
 AMT is not chain specific, and it is rather relating to IPFS peers.
 - In both GraphRelaySync, it needs to test wether the target KV holding cbor.cid are already in local or not. <br/> <br/>

-- File operation transaction, FileAMTRoot creation and seeding, related nounce and seeders accessible Hamt. 文件操作
+- File operation transaction, FileAMTRoot creation and seeding, related Nonce and seeders accessible Hamt. 文件操作
 - Principle of traverse, once in a "ChainID+relay+peer" communication, we will not incur another recursive process to a new peer to get supporting evidence.
 If some Key-values are missing to prevent validation, just abort process to go next randomness.
 We use E. process manager to create top level concurrency.
 For mobile device,concurrency is hard to manage due to memory restraint.<br/> <br/>

 - Address system: